- Published date:

 However, of the estimated 3 million hours of radio broadcast in the UK each year from 700 stations, the Library is acquiring a mere 20,000 hours (mostly news-based content).
 It is estimated that 92% of current UK radio is not being properly preserved, with only 2% being made available for potential research post-transmission.

-To address the gaps in our recordings, we plan to create a digital radio archive, based primarily on off-air recording, which will preserve a representative proportion of ongoing UK radio output (emphasising speech-based content), and make this available for research.
+To address the gaps in our recordings, the National Radio Archive project (part of the Save our Sounds programme) plans to create a digital radio archive that will preserve a representative proportion of ongoing UK radio output and make this available for research.

-The first step is to build a pilot radio archive over a period of two years (2018–2019), covering up to 50 stations from across the UK, to be developed thereafter into a long-term service.
+Our first step is to build a pilot radio archive, covering up to 50 stations from across the UK, with the potential to develop this into a long-term service.